Step 3. Specify Account Settings

 - From the Account drop-down list, choose an account that contains the IAM role whose permissions will be used to perform the restore operation.
 The role must be specified in the settings of the selected organization identity added to the backup appliance, as described in section Adding AWS Organizations (step 3).

-For an AWS account to be displayed in the list of available accounts, it must be part of the selected organization identity, it must be created in the the selected organization identity as described in AWS Documentation.
+For an AWS account to be displayed in the list of available accounts, it must be included in the the selected organization identity.

 Specifying One-Time Access Keys

-To specify one-time access keys to be used for the restore operation, select the Temporary access keys option, and use the Access key and Secret key fields to provide the access key ID and the secret access key.
-The specified one-time access keys must belong to an AWS account to which you plan to restore DB instances.
+To specify one-time access keys to be used for the restore operation, select the Temporary access keys option, and use the Access key and Secret key fields to provide the access keys of an IAM user.
+Note that the IAM user must belong to an AWS account to which you plan to restore DB instances.

 Note |